bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/assumeutxo.md

 It doesn't really dictate what the right chain is, because let's say there's a massive reorg where somebody secretly forked, started working on a fork at some point before that `assumevalid` mark, that alternate fictional chain could still potentially overtake the chain that's been deemed `assumevalid`.
 It's just basically Bitcoin users coming together and saying, hey, look, yeah, this is the chain that we've all previously validated, we know it's valid, and it gets reviewed like any other piece of the code.

-## Different than checkpoints
+### Different than checkpoints

-John: 00:17:31
+John Newberry: 00:17:31

 So this is [different from checkpoints](https://en.bitcoin.it/wiki/Bitcoin_Core_0.11_(ch_5):_Initial_Block_Download#Checkpoints), a hard-coded checkpoint in the source code, because if there's a competing chain with more work, you can reorg to that chain and you'll get into consensus with that longer, more work chain.